luyadev/luya/docs/guide/en/luya-collaboration.md

 > Tipps with [git clone](https://help.github.com/articles/importing-a-git-repository-using-the-command-line/).

-Wokring Environemnt
+Working environment
 ---------------

-After successfull clone into your localhost you will find a folder `envs/dev` in your LUYA fork project.
-This is the working environemnt you can test all functions and modules directly against the luya source code (even of the modules).
+After successfull clone into your webserver/computer you will find a folder `envs/dev` in your *LUYA* fork project.
+This is the working environment you can test all functions and modules directly against the *LUYA* source code (even of the modules).

-So now you have to configure the envs/dev environemnt, to do this go into the configs folter `envs/dev/configs` and copy the file `server.php.dist` to `server.php` and change all the environemnt setting you whish.
+So now you have to configure the envs/dev environment.
+To do so, go into the configs folder `envs/dev/configs` and copy the file `server.php.dist` to `server.php` and modify all the components and modules to fit your needs.
 The most important will be the *Database Component* you have to configure matching your server settings.

-> The `server.php` is in gitingore list.

-As we assumen you have installe composer now you can rown `composer install` inside of your `envs/dev` folter, this will installed all required depenencies and create the psr4 mappings to the local files.
+As we assume you have [installed composer](install.md) already on your computer now you can rown `composer install` inside of your `envs/dev` folder, this will install all required depenencies and create the psr4 mappings to the local *LUYA* library files (src, modules, etc.).

-After that we are only have to do the basic terminal commands in your console:
+After that you just have to run the basic terminal commands in your console:

 Install Database: